bakerjm24450/EE419/lab5/README.md

 In the `EE 419 Configuration` menu:

 * Confirm the GPIO numbers used for the red, green, and blue LEDs
-* Confirm the GPIO numbers for the SPI communication with the PN532
+* Confirm the GPIO numbers for the I2C or SPI communication with the PN532
 * Set the WiFi SSID and password
+* Set the AWS endpoint
-* Set the AWS enpoint
+* Set the AWS Thing name

 ### Build and Flash